• Skip to primary navigation

 66 cents per km

 Example: Julie is an administration officer for a small business.
-In the 2022/21 tax year each day she does 4 trips in her car to collect/drop off the post and do the banking.
-She drives approximately 14km per day in work-related travel.
+In the 2023/24 tax year she does 4 trips per day in her car to collect/drop off deliveries and do the banking.
+She drives approximately 14km per day in work related travel.

 • 14km X 5 days = 70km p/week

-This means at the Car Expenses item on her tax return, Julie can claim a car expenses deduction about of $2419.20
+This means at the car expenses section of her tax return, Julie can claim a car expenses deduction of $2,856.

-NOTE: This method includes all expenses, including insurance, registration, annual repairs, maintenance and fuel costs.
-So remember, you can’t add these expenses on top of the cents per kilometre rate when working out your deduction.
+NOTE: This method covers all car related expenses, including insurance, registration, annual repairs, maintenance, and fuel costs.
+So remember, you can’t add these expenses on top of the cents per kilometre total when working out your deduction.

 car expenses logbook method